error

 Protect Medicaid: Save Lives, Save Communities

 Medicaid funding is crucial to AFT members and the communities we serve.
-Access to healthcare is key for seeking and maintaining a job, but the program faces funding cuts in 2025.
+Access to healthcare is key for seeking and maintaining a job, but Congress is moving to cut Medicaid funding by $880 billion.
+Click and scroll down to see how your community could be impacted.

-Cuts to Medicaid will impact schools and hospitals.
+Cuts to Medicaid will impact schools and hospitals and public services.

 Schools